GenerationSoftware/pt-v5-utils-js/README.md

 ### `getSubgraphVaults(chainId)`

-Collects all vaults from the TwabController subgraph into an array
+Collects all vaults from the PT v5 subgraph for a specific chain into an array.

 ```ts
 import { getSubgraphVaults } from "@pooltogether/v5-utils-js";